Amarc Resources (CVE:AHR) Trading Down 19.1% – Time to Sell?

-Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price traded down 19.1% during trading on Saturday .
+Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s stock price fell 19.1% during trading on Saturday .
 The stock traded as low as C$0.49 and last traded at C$0.55.
-769,320 shares traded hands during trading, an increase of 45% from the average session volume of 529,368 shares.
+769,320 shares were traded during mid-day trading, an increase of 45% from the average session volume of 529,368 shares.
 The stock had previously closed at C$0.68.

 Insider Transactions at Amarc Resources

-In other Amarc Resources news, Senior Officer Trevor Thomas acquired 70,000 shares of the business’s stock in a transaction dated Monday, February 24th.
-The stock was bought at an average price of C$0.71 per share, with a total value of C$49,700.00.
-Also, Director Terrance Barry Coughlan sold 50,000 shares of the company’s stock in a transaction that occurred on Monday, February 3rd.
-The stock was sold at an average price of C$0.64, for a total transaction of C$32,000.00.
-Over the last quarter, insiders have sold 148,500 shares of company stock valued at $91,395.
-35.62% of the stock is currently owned by company insiders.
+In other news, Senior Officer Trevor Thomas purchased 70,000 shares of the business’s stock in a transaction dated Monday, February 24th.
+The stock was acquired at an average price of C$0.71 per share, for a total transaction of C$49,700.00.
+Also, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction that occurred on Thursday, January 23rd.
+The shares were sold at an average price of C$0.57, for a total value of C$42,945.00.
+Insiders have sold a total of 148,500 shares of company stock worth $91,395 in the last quarter.
+Company insiders own 35.62% of the company’s stock.

 Amarc Resources Company Profile